 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Among its initiatives to protect and promote health and safety in the workplace, Moncler implements an efficient management system as per OHSAS 18001 international standard.
-This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was approved and issued in 2016 and shared will all Group employees in Italy.
-The Policy sets the health and safety principles and guidelines to be implemented in every sphere of activity.
-In particular, it provides for:
+Among its initiatives to protect and promote health and safety in the workplace, Moncler implements an efficient management system in compliance with the highest health and safety standards.
+This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was shared with all company employees worldwide in 2017 and updated in 2019.
+The Policy sets the health and safety principles and guidelines to be implemented in every sphere of activity

-• the continuous improvement of every activity that may impact safety
+• the continuous improvement of all activities that may impact safety;

 • the enhancement of knowledge, competence, and awareness of all employees through targeted training and practice.

 extension, Moncler obtained OHSAS 18001 certification at global level in all its offices and stores worldwide (excluding shop-in-shops), and for its logistics and production sites.
 At the same time, the Company adapted its management system to the new ISO 45001 standard.